yugabyte/aws-ansible/README.md

 - based on https://docs.yugabyte.com/latest/deploy/public-clouds/aws/#manual-deployment
 - Orchestration by using Ansible as a server configuration management tool
 - Number of public subnets, availability zones and instances can be parametrized.
-- Uses aws_ec2 Dynamic ansible inventory plugin located within inventories folder.
+- Uses aws_ec2 dynamic ansible inventory plugin located within inventories folder.
 - Structured in such a way that new clouds can be added by means of using the related dynamic inventory plugins.

 ### Prerequisites 📋